cscw2015/maverick/Final Report/final_report.md

 - Some councillors are active on social media sites: Facebook and Twitter
 - Sometimes communicate with other councillors from other jurisdictions through Twitter but not within the city
 - Emails are not considered to be private because of freedom of information
-- People have to city councillor emails through freedom of information request
+	- People have access to city councillor emails through freedom of information request
 - Council member has city-issued laptop, iPad, and smartphone
-- Council members do email all day (Weekdays and weekends).
+- Council members do email all day (Weekdays and weekends)
 	- some get upwards of 1000 emails/day
 - Scheduling of meeting is done over an email
+- Official meetings are organized by city staff and facilitated by the Mayor
 - SurveyMonkey is used to collect available meeting times from all councillors
 - Minimum 5 members required to have a legal meeting
-- Official meetings are organized by city staff and facilitated by the Mayor
+	- 5 members is the threshold for legal majority -> requires an official meeting
-- Website is there for council-public communication.
+- Website is there for council-public communication
-- HaveYourSay is the portal where all the citizen engagement activities are posted.
+- HaveYourSay is the portal where all the citizen engagement activities are posted
-- PlaySpeak was used to track development applications earlier.
+- PlaySpeak was used to track development applications earlier
-- 1000 page binder for budget discussion.
-- Learning of .json code writing  to have a data approach instead of file approach.
-- Internal App of Civic web is used to manage huge agendas on the councillors ipad during meeting.
+- Internal App of Civic web is used to manage huge agendas on the councillors ipad during meeting
-- Some councillors don’t like twitter.
+- Some councillors don’t like twitter
-- Councillors do informal group meetings with citizens at a small level.
+- Councillors do informal group meetings with citizens at a small level
-- Council uses different color code for printing agenda because of privacy issue.
+- Council uses different color code for printing agenda because of privacy issue

 **Tools**
 - Development tracker that has documents about every development that’s happening in the city which was made online this year (2015)